 "For most successful apps, the marketing process starts while the apps are still in the development phase.
 It should be treated as a crucial part of journey: you are bringing a concept to life and you have over two million apps to compete with!"

-This was the task Prof. Kamran Razmdoost gave to students from the ESCP Europe's MSc in Creativity Marketing (MMK) in their Creative Seminar.
+This was the task Prof. Kamran Razmdoost gave to students from the ESCP's MSc in Creativity Marketing (MMK) in their Creative Seminar.
 They were asked to:

 - Identify the consumer personas